Now Offering Saturday Advocacy Clinics

-- The advocate may refer the family to other state and local service providers, e.g., behavioral health, mental retardation, medical assistance, support groups, etc. as needed.
+- The advocate may refer the family to other state and local service providers, e.g., behavioral health, intellectual and developmental disabilities, medical assistance, support groups, etc. as needed.

 - The advocate always works toward empowering the parent/guardian to become an informed, active, equal member of his/her child’s IEP team, knowing that the child’s parent/guardian is always the child’s best advocate.

 - I will not qualify for services at no charge and would like to contact/speak with The Arc’s fee-for-service education advocate, Amy Betts, M.ED.

 - I have general questions, need a referral, or am not sure if I qualify for free services.
 Email Connie Mohn.

 Download a fee-for-service education advocacy client agreement by clicking here

 Download an education advocacy client information sheet by clicking here